file9.ai

 Environment

-Togo faces several environmental challenges, including deforestation and water pollution.
-The government is part of various international environmental agreements aimed at addressing these issues, balancing development with conservation efforts.
+Togo faces numerous environmental challenges, including deforestation, desertification, and water pollution.
+The country is a party to several international environmental agreements aimed at combating these issues and promoting sustainable development.

 Transportation